 Cluster headaches can trigger intense episodes of pain in one side of the head, usually felt around the eye.
-This type of headache is considered rare.
+This type of headache is rare.
 Any individual can experience an episode but likely to affect men and typically starts at the ages of 30s or 40s.

 What are the signs?

 Cluster headaches manifests abruptly and without any warning.
 The discomfort it causes can be intense and often described as burning, sharp or piercing on one side of the head.
-It is often experienced around the eye, temple and oftentimes the face.
+It is often arises around the eye, temple and oftentimes the face.
 In addition, it tends to manifest on the same side during each episode.

 The individual often feels restless and nervous during an episode due to the intense pain and might react by pacing, rocking or banging his/her head against the wall.